lmcai/PhyloHerb/README.md

 **For the impatient:**

 If interested in phylogeny alone, up to 384 samples (4 plates * 96 samples/plate) can be multiplexed on a single Illumina HiSeq 2500 lane for most flowering plants.
-Using the NovaSeq plastform can generate more complete genomes due to its larger output, but currently we cannot put more than 384 multiplexed samples due to the barcode limitation.
+Using the NovaSeq plastform can generate more complete genomes thanks to its larger output, but currently we cannot put more than 384 multiplexed samples due to the barcode limitation.
 If circularized plastid genomes are needed, >2 Gb data per species can usually get you there, which translates to ~60 samples per lane.

 *IMPORTANT*: If your species have fewer-than-usual plastids per cell or exceptionally large genomes, you need to reduce the number of multiplexed species per sequencing lane.
 Use the following equation to calculate the expected base coverage of plastid genome: